usnistgov/REFPROP-wrappers/wrappers/Csharp/README.md

 # Wrapper of REFPROP for C&#35;

 The files in this directory demonstrate how to call REFPROP routines from a C# program.
 It demonstrates calling the RefProp unmanaged native C run-time methods from the managed C#/.Net run-time including marshalling data between the two environments.
 This example can be used to easily and quickly create your own C# program that uses RefProp.
+Some information about the wrapper can be found here: http://www.millcreeksystems.com/refprop-c-sharp-interface/

 Thanks to Warren Newhauser (support@millcreeksystems.com) of Mill Creek Systems (http://www.millcreeksystems.com/) for making these files freely available.